-- A. Once you have received 1) a close-out letter from mediation (showing that you attempted mediation) and, 2) your signed Order of Referral to the General Magistrate/Hearing Officer, if applicable, call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
-The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table). - If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 272-5351) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 272-5525) - B. Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - C. Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - D. Make 2 copies of the Notice of Hearing. - E. File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records.
+- A. If your case is a pre-judgment case (divorce, support without divorce, or paternity), then your Motion to Compel Compliance with Mandatory Disclosure will be heard by the judge.
+If your case is a modification case (modify child support or alimony), your motion will be heard by a general magistrate.
+If the Department of Revenue Office of Child Support Enforcement is involved in your case, your motion will be heard by a support enforcement hearing officer. - B. SCHEDULING A HEARING WITH THE JUDGE - 1) If neither party has an attorney, contact the Case Management Unit at 813-272-5173 to request a hearing with the judge on your motion. - 2) If the other party has an attorney, follow the instructions below for scheduling a hearing. - C. SCHEDULING A HEARING WITH A GENERAL MAGISTRATE/HEARING OFFICER - 1) If neither party has an attorney, call the administrative assistant for the general magistrate/hearing officer assigned to your case and request a hearing date.
+The general magistrate/hearing officer assigned is determined by the last two digits of your case number (see attached table).If assigned to GM-1, call General Magistrate/Hearing Officer Wartenberg (Phone: 272-5351) If assigned to GM-3, call General Magistrate/Hearing Officer Montagno (Phone: 276-2337) If assigned to GM-4, call General Magistrate/Hearing Officer Sarmiento (Phone: 272-6435) If assigned to GM-5, call General Magistrate/Hearing Officer Mason (Phone: 272-5525) - 2) Once a hearing date has been scheduled, complete a Notice of Hearing, Form 12.923, with the place, date, and time of the hearing. - 3) Sign the Notice of Hearing and complete the Certificate of Service part of the notice which states the date you are filing the notice and how you are providing a copy to the other party. - 4) Make 2 copies of the Notice of Hearing. - 5) File the original Notice of Hearing with the clerk, send a copy of the notice to the other party, and keep a copy for your records. - D. SCHEDULING A HEARING WITH A SUPPORT ENFORCEMENT HEARING OFFICER (Department of Revenue Office of Child Support Enforcement) - 1) If you do not receive a notice of hearing within 45 days from the date you provided a copy of your motion to the Department of Revenue, call the Attorney General's office at 727-825-7600 and ask them to schedule a hearing on your motion (child support issues only).